ykadirturk/ykadirturk/README.md

 ###

-I am 18 years old and graduated from Cozmos Software Anatolian High School.
-I am currently studying for an associate degree at Istanbul University.
-I am working to improve myself.
-For the past two years, I have been actively working with professional companies and providing services.
-Throughout my student years, I spearheaded projects in various fields and achieved international success.
+I'm a graduate of Kozmos Yazılım Anadolu High School.
+I'm currently working as a peer educator on a contract basis at my alma mater and continue to develop corporate projects with my own company, ARIATÜRK Software.
+I'm currently a Marketing student at Istanbul University.
+I'm working to improve myself.
+For the past two years, I've been actively working with and providing services to professional companies.
+Throughout my student years, I have carried out projects in various fields and achieved international success.
 Two years ago, I shifted my focus entirely to Frontend Development.
-Since then, I have been keeping up with the latest technologies and striving to create user experience-driven work.
-I am open to learning new things and collaborating.
+Since then, I've been following the latest technologies and striving to create user experience-focused work.
+I'm open to learning new things and collaborating.

 ###